Take a break and get moving

 You’ll need a break from studying.
 Get moving.
 Go outside.
 Explore the area.
-Or check out Bridgewater’s state-of-the-art fitness center.
+Or check out Bridgewater’s fitness center.
 You’ll find a variety of recreational opportunities on campus and in surrounding areas.

 Clear your mind.
 Relieve stress.
 Stay in shape.
 Make new friends.